graystevens/laravel-head/CHEATSHEET.md

 	// 'media' and 'condition' are optional
 	Head::addOneCss('file', 'media', 'condition');

-Scripts
+###### Scripts
-	// 'load' can be blank, 'defer' or 'async', 'condition' is optional, 'file' is relative to .js path, without extension Head::addScript(array(
+	// 'load' can be blank, 'defer' or 'async', 'condition' is optional
+	// 'file' is relative to .js path, without extension Head::addScript(array(
 		'file' => array('load', 'condition'),
 		'file' => 'load',